frececroka/homegate/README.md

 chat_id = "..."
 ```

-Assign to `telegram_token` the access token for your Telegram bot and to `chat_id` the ID of the Telegram chat that updates are sent to.
+Assign to `project` the project ID of the GCP project that resources will be created in, to `telegram_token` the access token for your Telegram bot, and to `chat_id` the ID of the Telegram chat that updates are sent to.

 Now initialize Terraform by running `terraform init` once in the `terraform/dev` directory and once in the `terraform/prod` directory.